ogorton/dmscatter/README.md

 *Oliver Gorton, Changfeng Jiao, and Calvin Johnson*

 Computes the differential event rate per recoil energy for WIMP-nucleon scattering events.
-This code is based on the Mathematica package [DMFormFactor](https://www.ocf.berkeley.edu/~nanand/software/dmformfactor/) described in [this arXiv link](https://arxiv.org/abs/1308.6288).
+This code is based on the Mathematica package, [DMFormFactor](https://www.ocf.berkeley.edu/~nanand/software/dmformfactor/) described in [this arXiv link](https://arxiv.org/abs/1308.6288).